Kaneto Shindo: Screenwriter years

-Shindo wrote a lot of film scripts, which were severely criticized by his friends, but he persisted.
+Shindō wrote a lot of film scripts, which were severely criticized by his friends, but he persisted.
 He submitted a script called Tsuchi o ushinatta hyakushō, about a farmer who loses his land due to the construction of a dam, to a film magazine and won a prize of 100 yen, four times his then monthly salary of 25 yen.
 However, the script was never filmed.

 By the late 1930s he was working as an assistant to Kenji Mizoguchi on several films, most notably as chief assistant director and art director on The 47 Ronin.
-He submitted scripts to Mizoguchi, only for Mizoguchi to tell him that he "had no talent" for screenwriting, events dramatized years later in Shindo's debut film Story of a Beloved Wife.
+He submitted scripts to Mizoguchi, only for Mizoguchi to tell him that he "had no talent" for screenwriting, events dramatized years later in Shindō's debut film Story of a Beloved Wife.
 His first realised screenplay was for the film Nanshin josei in 1940.
 He was asked to write a script by director Tomu Uchida, but the script was never filmed due to Uchida's untimely military conscription.

 In 1942, he joined a Shochiku subsidiary, the Koa Film company under the tutelage of Kenji Mizoguchi.
 In 1943 he transferred to the Shochiku studio.
 Later that year, his common-law wife Takako Kuji died of tuberculosis.
 In April 1944, despite being graded class C in the military physical exam, he was drafted into the navy.
 The group of 100 men he was serving with were initially assigned to clean buildings.
 Sixty of the men were selected by lottery to serve on a ship and then died in a submarine attack.
 Thirty more men were selected by lottery to serve on a submarine and were not heard from again.
 Four men were selected by lottery to be machine-gunners on freight ships converted to military use, and died in submarine attacks.
 The remaining six men cleaned the Takarazuka theatre which was then being used by the military, then sent to a camp where they were insulted and beaten.